Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

 “‘My child,’ the Voice said, ‘you have been working hard, but for the wrong things.
 You have been working for material things when you should have been working for spiritual things.’
 The words were few, but the meaning ran deep.
 All that long night I reviewed my past, and saw where I had been paying only token tribute to God, going through the motions of acting like a Christian, but really serving myself and my conscience instead of serving Him.
 Instead of being a humble servant, I was taking pride in the way I was working to pay my material debts at the garage, while doing scarcely a thing to pay my spiritual debt to God.
 From my lesson that night I can now say that when a man realizes that spiritual things are worth more—and certainly they will last when material things are gone—he will work harder for spiritual things.
 I discovered then that God loves us so much that He wants us to love Him in return.
 He wants us to cooperate with His program.
 Matthew 6: 33 says, ‘But seek ye first the kingdom of God, and His righteousness; and all these things shall be added unto you.’
 That I had not been doing.
 I had been seeking first my own way of life, and I firmly believe God had to send those difficulties into our lives to get us to look up into His face and call upon Him for His help and guidance.”

-LaTourneau believed in and loved tithing, and eventually he gave 90% of his personal income to the Lord.
+LaTourneau believed in and loved tithing, not as mere duty but as love for God, and eventually he gave 90% of his personal income to the Lord.

 LaTourneau was a man of great practical intelligence, but his success didn’t come easily.
 Though he only had a seventh grade formal education, he was a diligent and lifelong student.
 When he would venture into a new field, he would prepare intensely, by correspondence courses, by apprenticeships, and by every other means possible.
 He worked hard; he learned from his mistakes; he persisted through great difficulties and trials.